Earth Sciences (ESCI)

 Credits: 4

 Course focuses on the application of radiogenic, radioactive and stable isotopes to improve students' knowledge about the processes and timescales relevant to the formation of the planet and solar system, the evolution of the Earth system and interactions in the hydrosphere and biosphere.
 Topics include geochronology, tracer applications, Earth surface applications, as well as applications in the hydrosphere and biosphere.
 Systems discussed include the classic radiogenic systems (K-Ar, Rb-Sr, Sm-Nd, Lu-Hf and U-Th-Pb), traditional (H, C, N, O) as well as nontraditional (e.g., Mg, Ca, Fe) stable isotope systems, and radioactive isotopes (e.g., radiocarbon).
 Course consists of lecture, where students are exposed to these applications, and a lab section to work through any questions on the homework assignments, discuss relevant papers from the literature, and carry out a project.
-Special fee.
 Lab.
-Prereq: one year each chemistry and calculus.
+One year each of calculus and chemistry required.

 Grade Mode: Letter Grading